erichegt/askbot-devel/askbot/doc/source/roadmap.rst

 The process doesn't have to be this formal all the time, but trying to stick to some subset of this almost always helps!
-Especially it helps to iron out disagreements between individual programmers (which if you are one - you know are qute common
+Especially it helps to iron out disagreements between individual programmers (which if you are one - you know are qute common).
-- and they don't all end well :).

 Ad-hoc programming - i.e. simply go and add code - is not really encouraged.
 This works fine in the one person team or when the team consists of